oddbird/oddleventy/content/services/development.md

 user experience & interface design, integrated design systems, and consulting around marketing & SEO.
-Deliverables include:
-logos & wordmarks,
-brand style guides,
-color palettes, language guidelines, fonts, textures, animated web graphics, component libraries, wireframes & mockups, object maps,
-SWOT & competitor analyses,
-and visual audits.
 Our process is hands-on and iterative, working with you at every step to create and maintain designs that express the values of your company.

+**Deliverables include:**
+- logos & wordmarks
+- brand style guides
+- color palettes
+- language guidelines
+- fonts
+- textures
+- animated web graphics
+- component libraries
+- wireframes & mockups
+- object maps
+- SWOT & competitor analyses
+- visual audits

+## Development, Accessibility & Refactors

+**Always on the cutting edge,
+we offer full-stack frontend and backend development.**
+We focus on responsive application development and refactors for the web including 100% test coverage and full documentation with a focus on performance and architecture.

+**Deliverables include:**
+- project plans & estimates
+- custom web applications & sites
+- staging & production environments
+- documentation
+- automated pattern libraries
+- WCAG accessibility
+- training for hand-off
+- ongoing development

 {{ quotes.find(
   collections.all,